torallify/recipe-nutrition-rating-analysis/README.md

 ## Introduction

+In this report, I will be analyizing data of recipies and their respective ratings from food.com.
+The scraped data contains relevent information of the recipes such as: preparation time, relevent tags, nutritional information (total calories, total fat (PDV), sugar (PDV), sodium (PDV), protein (PDV), saturated fat (PDV)), recipe steps, and a user submitted description.

+In addition, the scrapped data also includes user rating information for each recipe and user submitted review.

+The size of each data set are as follows:
+recipes: 83782 rows × 12 columns
+interactions: 731927 rows × 5 columns

+Having gained an interest in cooking, I am most interested in exploring the nutritional relationship between recipies, ingrediants, with the user ratings.

+In this is analysis, I will attempt to answer the question of **"Can we predict how favorable a recipe is by its nutritional information?"**.
+This is done by predicting the user ratings from the nutritional and tag features of the datasets.

 ## Data Cleaning and Exploratory Data Analysis

 ### Data Cleaning

+The datasets are cleaned by merging them by recipe id and by calculating the average rating for each recipe.

 | **Name**                | **ID**    | **Time (min)** | **Contrib ID** | **Tags**        | **Nutrition**   | **# Steps** | **Steps (First 100 chars)**             | **Description (First 100 chars)**       | **Ingredients (First 100 chars)**       | **# Ingred** | **User ID**    | **Recipe ID**  | **Date**    | **Rating** | **Review (First 100 chars)**            |
 |:------------------------|:---------:|:--------------:|:--------------:|:----------------:|:---------------:|:-----------:|:--------------------------------------:|:-------------------------------------:|:--------------------------------------:|:------------:|:--------------:|:--------------:|:-----------:|:----------:|:--------------------------------------:|